 Campylobacter infections commonly cause diarrhea and occasionally bacteremia, with consequent endocarditis, osteomyelitis, or septic arthritis.

 Campylobacter sp are motile, curved, microaerophilic, gram-negative bacilli that normally inhabit the GI tract of many domestic animals and fowl.
 Several species are human pathogens.
 The major pathogens are C. jejuni and C. fetus.
 C. jejuni causes diarrhea in all age groups, although peak incidence appears to be from age 1 to 5 yr.
 C. jejuni accounts for more cases of diarrhea in the US than Salmonella and Shigella combined.
-C. fetus and several others typically cause bacteremia in adults, more often when underlying predisposing diseases, such as diabetes, cirrhosis, or cancer, are present.
+C. fetus and several others typically cause bacteremia and systemic manifestations in adults, more often when underlying predisposing diseases, such as diabetes, cirrhosis, cancer, or HIV/AIDS, are present.
 In patients with immunoglobulin deficiencies, these organisms may cause difficult-to-treat, relapsing infections.
 C. jejuni can cause meningitis in infants.

 C. jejuni diarrheal illness is associated with subsequent development (up to 30% of cases) of Guillain-Barré syndrome because of cross-reaction between C. jejuni antibodies and surface components of peripheral nerves.

 Postinfectious (reactive) arthritis may occur in HLA-B27–positive patients a few days to several weeks after an episode of C. jejuni diarrhea.

 Focal extraintestinal infections (eg, endocarditis, meningitis, septic arthritis) occur rarely with C. jejuni but are more common with C. fetus.

 Symptoms and Signs